-Prerequisite Undergraduate Degree: Students who do not have a BS in Electrical and Computer Engineering, or whose ECEn BS degree provides inadequate preparation for their chosen area of specialty, may be required to take prerequisite classes before pursuing graduate courses as outlined in the Admissions section of this document.
+Prerequisite Undergraduate Degree: Students who do not have a BS in Electrical or Computer Engineering, or IT & Cybersecurity, or whose ECEn BS degree provides inadequate preparation for their chosen area of specialty, may be required to take prerequisite classes before pursuing graduate courses as outlined in the Admissions section of this document.
 These courses do not count toward the credit hours required for the graduate degree but may be included formally as additional classes listed on the program of study as determined by the graduate advisory committee.